docker/docs/swarm/scheduler/strategy.md

 ## BinPack strategy example

-In this example, let's says that both `node-1` and `node-2` have 2G of RAM and neither is running a container.
+In this example, let's say that both `node-1` and `node-2` have 2G of RAM and neither is running a container.
 Again, the nodes are equal.
 When you run a new container, the system chooses `node-1` at random from the cluster: